souravsk/hashnode-Blogs/cljlahxmk00040al62gkp89gu.md

 * **Serverless -** Serverless is a relative newcomer, with a very simple promise - you relinquish control of everything to the cloud provider other than your application code itself.
 In other words, you deploy your code (functions) to the cloud and they take care of provisioning a suitable runtime.

-    In order for a cloud provider to execute serverless functions, it still needs to provision hardware, operating systems and suitable runtime environments.
+    For a cloud provider to execute serverless functions, it still needs to provision hardware, operating systems and suitable runtime environments.
 As a result, there is some significant overhead to servicing requests.
 This provisioning time is visible to the consumer as a noticeable delay in response when additional resources are required to service a request - an effect known as a ‘cold start’.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1688292358084/a1dfd5f2-84a6-4dcf-b9e5-415dde279fd7.png align="center")